replicatedhq/kots.io/content/kotsadm/installing/installing-embedded-cluster.md

 draft: false
 ---

-This article refers to installing the Admin Console on an embedded cluster.
+This article refers to installing the Admin Console along with an embedded cluster.
 When running the Admin Console on an existing cluster, refer to the [Installing the Admin Console](/kotsadm/installing/installing-a-kots-app/) documentation.

 ### Powered by kURL